manish-in-java/spring-mvc-jasper/README.md

 learning Jasper Reports.
 Additionally, for every chart or graphic to be included in reports, the developers would have to write code.
-All of this would add significant development overhead, making this option less practical than the one used in this sample application, which involves generating graphics using a servlet.
+All of this would add significant development overhead, making this option less practical than the one used in this sample application, which involves generating graphics using a simple servlet.